mwikstrom/scribing/docs/scribing.edittablecellprops.inner.md

 ## EditTableCellProps.inner property

-The inner operation that shall be applied on the table cell's content
+The inner operation that shall be applied to the table cell

 <b>Signature:</b>